Area (band): Post Demetrio Stratos years and Area II: 1980–1986

 Tic&Tac, their sixth studio album, was released in 1980.
 Then, Area released Gli Uccelli ("The Birds"), a Greek classic comedy by Aristophanes, in collaboration with the theatrical company Nuova Scena and directed by Memè Perlini.
 Gli Uccelli was performed in Italy around 100 times and finished in Brussels in May 1981.
 Larry Nocella was recruited and the band did several concerts with him.

 In 1982, together with Nuova Scena company, they prepared and performed Tristano e Isotta ("Tristan and Iseult"), a theatrical representation with dance and music of that influential romance/tragedy under the choreography and direction of Amedeo Amodio.
 In 1983, Area disbanded and the musicians continued their musical activities separately.
 There was a reappearance of Area II in the mid-1980s.
 Area II released two studio albums, but this was in fact a project by Area drummer Giulio Capiozzo with session musicians.
 Area II's two albums were released during 1986 and 1987, but were much closer to jazz than the previous Area style of music.

 First reunion: 1993–2000

 In 1993, Patrizio Fariselli, Giulio Capiozzo, and briefly, Ares Tavolazzi, resumed the live activity of Area, experimenting with new sounds, materials, and new languages.
 Ares Tavolazzi left the band and was replaced by Paolo Dalla Porta and Pietro Condorelli.

 Chernobyl 7991, their seventh and last studio album, was released in 1997.
 Gigi Cifarelli, John Clark and Pietro Condorelli featured as guest musicians.
-In January, the record was presented at the Leoncavallo Social Center in Milan, where they were denounced for "abuse of musical instruments and serious acoustic pollution".
+In January, the record was presented at the Centro Sociale Leoncavallo in Milan, where they were denounced for "abuse of musical instruments and serious acoustic pollution".
 The group commonly known as Area II had several live concerts performed as a trio consisting of Fariselli, Capiozzo, and Paolo Dalla Porta.

 In 1998, Marco Micheli replaced Dalla Porta, and the band also recruited Angela Baggi.
 This line-up toured until its split in 1999.
 Capiozzo died a year later.